Best tablets for kids

 By Adam Marshall

-Whether for education or play time, we pick out three of the safest, most robust cheap tablets that you can give to your child.
+Whether for education or playtime, we pick out three of the cheapest, easy to use tablets that you can give to your child.

-Tablets are becoming a growing presence in school classrooms, providing a useful and portable tool to teach our children.
-Buying one for home time may not be as expensive as you think, bringing education in to your house – as well as providing a handy way to keep your kids entertained, whether inside or on long journeys.
+Tablets are a growing presence in school classrooms, providing a useful and portable tool to teach our children.
+Buying one for your home may not be as expensive as you think, bringing education into your house – as well as providing a handy way to keep your kids entertained, whether inside or on long journeys.

-Just want to see the range of tablets on the market to choose from?
+Just want to see reviews of all the tablets on the market?
 Click through to all our tablet reviews.

 How to set up parental controls on Android

-Some tablets, including those we've included in our table, have a specific 'kids mode' in the settings.
-But if you just want to give your current Android tablet to your child, you can follow these steps to apply controls to what can be accessed on your tablet.
+Some tablets have a specific 'kids mode' in the settings.
+But if you simply want to give your current Android tablet to your child, you can follow these steps to apply controls to what can be accessed on your tablet.

 Go to Settings and then Users.
 You’ll see the option to Add user profile.
 If you don’t already have a password or code to lock the home screen, you’ll be prompted to create one.